'Fresh Air' Reflects On The Psychedelic Movement

 GROSS: People always speculate about what the effects are of taking a lot of psychedelics.
 And, probably, you're one of the best-equipped people in the country to respond to that.
 You've probably done more than, really, about anybody else has.
 People always wonder, you know, if their memory loss is a result of drugs that they've done or whatever.
 You know, what do you think?
 Judging from your own experience, do you have any physical or psychological - I'm not talking about spiritual things, you know?
 But...

-LEARTY: You know, it's impossible to answer that question.
+LEARY: You know, it's impossible to answer that question.
 I'm 62 years old.
 I'm one of the most active 62-year-old you'll ever find.
 And I've just got a bestselling book out.
 And people can read that and judge for themselves.
 I don't know what I'd be like if I hadn't taken drugs, so it's hard to say.
 I must tell you this - and anyone who's listening to this program should listen carefully to what I'm saying now.
 Although I have tremendous courage and almost no stress or fear, I've been very cautious.
 I've taken, maybe, LSD maybe a thousand times.
 But I've always known where that drug came from.

 I've never taken - I would never take a drug that I didn't have the pedigree of.
 I would never take a street drug.
 I've turned down thousands of mushrooms and plants and strange little capsules and funny little pills.
 I will never take anything unless I know, nor will I take any drug unless it's in the circumstances which are absolutely serene.
 And I'm very conservative about when and where, although I am very courageous and will take anything.
 If a friend of mine is a pharmacologist who says, try this, I'll try it.
 But prudence and intelligence is the way to live long and happily.
 And I wish it all to your audience.